oracle/javavscode/README.md

 ## Workspace
 The extension will analyze the content of the opened workspace, and relevant other files.
 If the workspace contains a lot of data, this may take a long time.
 It is therefore recommended to avoid adding unnecessarily big folders in a workspace.
 Specifically, it is not recommended to open user's home directory as a part of the workspace.

+## Known Issues
+If an action has been applied to the Maven `pom.xml` file via the extension, such as enabling a preview feature or adding a test runner framework, and the Maven compile subsequently fails, check the `pom.xml` for any duplicate entries.
+If found, remove the duplicates manually to resolve this issue.

 ## Contributing

 This project welcomes contributions from the community.
 Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md)